Get a callbackGet a guide

 We can’t predict how property values may change, and any fall in value will affect the equity available to you or your estate.
 Our no-negative equity guarantee means you or your beneficiaries will never have to pay back more than the sale proceeds after the sale costs of the property have been paid, provided the property is sold for the best price reasonably obtainable and you have met your terms and conditions.

-You’ve worked hard to own your home.
-With a lifetime mortgage, you can free up some of that hard earned equity.
-You can even decide to arrange the loan, but not take all the money out at once with our Flexible Lifetime Mortgage – we’ll only charge interest on what you’ve borrowed to date.
+With a lifetime mortgage you can decide to arrange the loan, but not take all the money out at once with our Flexible Lifetime Mortgage – we’ll only charge interest on what you’ve borrowed to date.
 If you take more later the interest rate for that loan will be set at that time and may be higher or lower than the rate you pay on your initial amount.

 As part of our Lifetime Mortgage, we offer Inheritance Protection.
 This option will reduce the amount you can borrow, but it can help you secure an inheritance for your family or anyone else who you’d like to benefit from your estate.